Songtech-0912/notli-notes/README.md

 # Notli Notes

 > :warning: Notli will no longer receive any updates.
 The site will stay online, but no further developmental work will continue.
-All future notes articles will be published on my personal website, <https://jackysci.com/>
+All future notes articles will be published on my personal website, <https://jackysci.com/notes/>

  Preparing for exams?
 You'll find help here.

 Everyone knows the craziness of exam time - suddenly, you're dying to find revision books you've never bothered to read, and you can't go without a day without your notebook.
 But what if you lose your notebook?
 What if your notes go missing?
 You forgot to take notes on an important topic?
 It's easy to panic if that happens - it's happened to me many times before.

-That's why I've decided to digitize all of my notebooks and school notes.
+That's why I've decided to digitize all of my high school notes.
 Just like the open-source community and the open design movement, I've decided to make all of my notes free to use and modify.
 Hopefully, once others benefit from these notes, they can also contribute to the notes on their own.

-*Note: Exam Reference Sheets has a new name: Notli!
-It will take some time to rename everything!
-So please be patient with me during this process!*

 Read the notes by going to <https://songtech-0912.github.io/notli-notes/>.
 They can be downloaded as Markdown files (with the `.md` extension) and viewed offline as well.
-If you want to do that, download the [zip archive](https://github.com/Songtech-0912/Exam-Reference-Sheets/archive/refs/heads/main.zip) and the markdown files will be in the `src` folder.
+If you want to do that, download the [zip archive](https://github.com/Songtech-0912/notli-notes/archive/refs/heads/main.zip) and the markdown files will be in the `src` folder.

 ## Overview

 Notli is an **open collection** of notes on all sorts of topics, written in the plaintext [Markdown format](https://www.markdownguide.org/).
 The open nature of Markdown allows the notes to be accessible to anyone without specialized software.
 However, Markdown isn't the most fun format to view out-of-the-box, so I wrote a simple [Rust utility](notli/) to generate beautiful HTML pages from the Markdown source.
 The pages can be viewed online at Notli's official website [here](https://songtech-0912.github.io/Exam-Reference-Sheets).
 In case anyone was wondering, all of this is free and open-source!

-Currently, notes are available for the following subjects:
+Notes are available for the following subjects:

 - Honors Chemistry
 - AP US History